-- 20.17. p42-3 etc. This is patently absurd.
-The scenarios A, B and C are clearly distinguishable and make clear predictions as a function of the different scenarios. - 20.17.1.
-In light of the foregoing, it remains true that the 1988 GISS Model II projections A, B, and C are lost within their uncertainty envelopes and have no predictive value.
+20.17. p37-8 etc. This is patently absurd.
+The scenarios A, B and C are clearly distinguishable and make clear predictions as a function of the different scenarios.

+- 20.17.1.
+In light of the foregoing, it remains true that each of the 1988 GISS Model II projections A, B, and C is both lost within its own uncertainty envelopes, and within the strongly overlapping uncertainties of the other projections.
+They can have no predictive value.
 The same diagnosis is true for any surface air temperature projection made using any climate model up to and including a CMIP5 GCM. - 20.17.2.
-The reviewer comment includes the implicit assumption that GISS Model II represents a fully competent theory of climate. - 20.18. p45.
+The reviewer comment includes the implicit assumption that GISS Model II represents a fully competent theory of climate.

+20.18. p39, par.
+3ff.
 This response to earlier criticisms is very poor.
-The author claims that models are unable to predict GMSAT better than +/- 15 C because of propagation of errors associated with clouds.
-Yet models do not oscillate with variances that large. - 20.18.
+The author claims that models are unable to predict GMSAT better than +/-15 C because of propagation of errors associated with clouds.
+Yet models do not oscillate with variances that large.

+20.18.
 A projected GMSAT uncertainty of ±15 C does not mean the model oscillates with this or any other variance.
-Supposing so represents a complete misunderstanding of confidence intervals (CI). - Section 10 in the Auxiliary Material provides an extended discussion of the meaning of a CI, with illustrative quotes and references to appropriate literature.
-This discussion has apparently escaped the reviewer. - 20.19.1.
-The author now suggests that these errors are not random in time, but rather systematic (constant in time)....
+Supposing so represents a complete misunderstanding of confidence intervals (CI), at the level of ignorance of a completely naïve college freshman.
+It is a fatal error.

+Section 10 in the SI, "The Meaning of Uncertainty in Model Projections," provides an extended discussion of the meaning of a CI, with illustrative quotes and references to appropriate literature.
+This discussion has apparently escaped the reviewer.

+20.19.1.
+The author now suggests that these errors are not random in time, but rather systematic (constant in time),...

 - 20.19.1.1.
-The author never suggested that TCF error is random. - 20.19.1.2.
-The "systematic" of systematic error need not mean constant in time.
-Such error can vary under the impact of uncontrolled variables [Bevington, PR and Robinson, DK, 2003; Coleman, HW and Steele, WG, 2009].
+The author never suggested that TCF error is random.
+Therefore he could not be now suggesting TCF error is not random. - 20.19.1.2.
+The "systematic" of systematic error need not mean the error is constant in time.
+Such error can vary under the impact of uncontrolled variables [9, 31].
 Systematic means deterministically causal, as opposed to randomly fluctuational.
-That distinction is not unique to the author. - 20.19.2. ... and yet, the estimate of LGM temperature differences (as assessed above) are all within a couple of degrees, an order of magnitude smaller than the author's claim. - 20.19.2.1 Please see author response 20.18.
-Confidence intervals are not model expectation values. - 20.19.1.2.
+Respect of that distinction is not unique to the author.

+20.19.2. ... and yet, the estimate of LGM temperature differences (as assessed above) are all within a couple of degrees, an order of magnitude smaller than the author's claim.

+20.19.2.1 Please see author response 20.18.
+Confidence intervals are not model expectation values.
+The review here has again exhibited a thoroughly naïve and fatal error.

+20.19.1.2.
 As noted in items 13.4 and 13.5, the reviewer is here again assuming that the simulated LGM temperatures are unique solutions to the climate energy state.
 They are not.
-As non-unique solutions they have no predictive force, and do not validate the fidelity of climate models. - 20.19.3.
-Therefore if the error is neither random in time nor systematic, where pray is it to be found? - 20.19.3.
-The relevant error is found where [Lauer, A and Hamilton, K, 2013] reported it to be: in simulated TCF.
+As non-unique solutions they have no predictive force, and do not validate the fidelity of climate models.

+20.19.3.
+Therefore if the error is neither random in time nor systematic, where pray is it to be found?

+20.19.3.
+The relevant error is found where [8] reported it to be: in simulated TCF.